RaneWallin/JSML/README.md

 # JSML
-Machine Learning Algorithms in Javascript
+Machine Learning Algorithms in Javascript.

 ## Introduction
 This is a project to translate common machine learning algorithms into Javascript.
 The purpose of this is to fully learn and understand these algorithms for my personal use.
 I will make them available here for anyone who may also be interested.